 The American Orthopaedic Society for Sports Medicine recommends completing a strengthening workout less frequently than a circuit training program — about every other day — to allow your fatigued muscles to rest and rebuild.

 To ensure you get the most from your workout schedule, keep the following strength-training principles in mind:

-- Muscle building requires the addition of more resistance, or weight.
-Lift an amount of weight that makes the last repetition you complete difficult.
+- Muscle building requires the addition of more resistance or weight.
+Lift an amount of weight that makes the last repetition you completed difficult.

 - Be sure to include rest days in your routine, and don’t work the same muscle groups for two days in a row.